MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - Validate that required capabilities are available for selected data technologies.
   - Ensure support for required languages and SDK capabilities.
 Not every capability is available for every language/SDK in the same fashion.

-- Validate technology scale-limits and define scale-units to align with expected growth rates.
-  - Ensure scale operations align with storage, performance, and consistency requirements.
-  - When a new scale-unit's introduced, underlying data may need to be replicated which will take time and likely introduce a performance penalty while replication occurs.
-So ensure these operations are performed outside of critical business hours if possible.

 **Veracity**